-Antena’s most recent installation took place at Project Row Houses in Houston, Texas.
+Antena’s first installation took place at Project Row Houses in Houston, Texas from March – June 2012 as part of Round 36.
 Antena @ PRH was a durational performance and a functional space where a range of multilingual literary adventures were activated:

 * a bookspace and reading room with hundreds of small-press and DIY publications from autonomous presses in The Americas